-5. Term Loan
+7. Term Loan

 In May 2013, the Company entered into a loan and security agreement with Silicon Valley Bank (the 2013 Term Loan), which provided for up to \$5.0 million in funding, to be made available in three tranches.
-Loan advances accrue interest at a fixed rate of 2% above the Prime Rate.
+Loan advances accrue interest at a fixed rate of 2% above the prime rate.
 In June 2013, the Company drew the first loan advance of \$1.0 million under the 2013 Term Loan and was required to make interest-only payments until April 1, 2014, and consecutive monthly payments of principal, plus accrued interest, over the remaining term through March 2017.
-In September 2013, the Company drew the second loan advance of \$2.0 million under the 2013 Term Loan and was required to make interest-only payments of principal, and consecutive monthly payments of principal, plus accrued interest of \$2.0 million under the 2013 Term Loan and was required to make interest-only payments until April 1, June 2014, the Company drew the remaining \$2.0 million advance under the 2013 Term Loan and is required to make interest-only payments until January 1, 2015, and consecutive monthly payments of principal, plus accrued interest, over the remaining term through December 2017.
-In November 2014, the Company accounted for the amendment as a modification to the existing 2013 Term Loan.
-The Company immediately drew the additional \$5.0 million under the 2014 Term Loan and is required to make interest-only payments until December 1, 2015, and consecutive monthly payments of principal, plus accrued interest, over the remaining term through March 2017.
-In November 2014, the Company accounted for the amendment as a modification to the existing 2013 Term Loan.
-The Company immediately drew the additional \$5.0 million under the 2014 Term Loan and is required to make interest-only payments until December 1, 2015, and consecutive monthly payments of principal, plus accrued interest, over the remaining term through November 2018.
-The Company is required to pay a fee of 4% of the total loan advances at the end of the term of each of the 2013 Term Loan.
-I
+In September 2013, the Company drew the second loan advance of \$2.0 million under the 2013 Term Loan and was required to make interest-only payments until April 1, 2014, and consecutive monthly payments of principal, plus accrued interest, over the remaining term through March 2017.
+In June 2014, the Company drew the remaining \$2.0 million advance under the 2013 Term Loan and was required to make interest-only payments until January 1, 2015, and consecutive monthly payments of principal, plus accrued interest, over the remaining term through December 2017.
+In November 2014, the Company amended the 2013 Term Loan to allow the Company to borrow an additional \$5.0 million (the 2014 Term Loan).
+The Company accounted for the amendment as a modification to the existing 2013 Term Loan.
+The Company immediately drew the additional \$5.0 million under the 2014 Term Loan and was required to make interest-only payments until December 1, 2015, and consecutive monthly payments of principal, plus accrued interest, over the remaining term through November 2018.
+The Company is required to pay a fee of 4% of the total loan advances at the end of the term of each of the 2013 Term Loan and the 2014 Term Loan.
+The fee is being accreted to interest expense over the term of the 2013 Term Loan and the 2014 Term Loan.
+In the event of prepayment, the Company is obligated to pay 1% to 2% of the amount of the outstanding principal depending upon the timing of the prepayment.